artur-IT/Weekly-Language-Planner/README.md

 Project create in Vite.

-Simple planner helping to study language (any).
+Simple planner helping to study any foreign language.

 **Main features**: